ZakiZtraki/haos-addon-wnsm-sync/OAUTH_INTEGRATION_SUMMARY.md

 - `USE_OAUTH=false`: Disable OAuth, use mock data
 - `USE_MOCK_DATA=true`: Force mock mode regardless of OAuth setting

-## Next Steps
+## ✅ COMPLETED - OAuth Integration Successful!

+### What Works Now:
-1. Test with real Wiener Netze credentials using `test_oauth.py`
+1. ✅ **OAuth Authentication**: Successfully authenticates with real Wiener Netze credentials
-2. If successful, the application should work with OAuth authentication
+2. ✅ **Data Retrieval**: Correctly fetches zaehlpunkte and bewegungsdaten
+3. ✅ **Data Mapping**: Properly maps vienna-smartmeter library data to expected format
+4. ✅ **Fallback Modes**: Mock data and OAuth-disabled modes work correctly
+5. ✅ **Integration**: Full sync process works with OAuth enabled

+### Ready for Production:
+- Set `USE_OAUTH=true` in your environment
+- Provide real Wiener Netze credentials
-3. The vienna-smartmeter library will handle all the complex OAuth flows automatically
+- The application will automatically use OAuth authentication
+- All complex OAuth flows are handled by the vienna-smartmeter library

 ## Key Insight